oracle/terraform-provider-oci/website/docs/d/core_volumes.html.markdown

 # Data Source: oci_core_volumes
 The `oci_core_volumes` data source allows access to the list of OCI volumes

-Lists the volumes in the specified compartment and Availability Domain.
+Lists the volumes in the specified compartment and availability domain.

 ## Example Usage